 - Pain, numbness or other strange sensations in parts of their bodies affected by stroke.

 - Increased sensitivity to temperature changes, especially extreme cold after a stroke.

 As with any brain injury, the success of treating these complications will vary from person to person.

-American Stroke Association (http://www.strokeassociation.org/STROKEORG/) From their website: The American Heart Association is the nation’s oldest and largest voluntary organization dedicated to fighting heart disease and stroke.
-Founded by six cardiologists in 1924, our organization now includes more than 22.5 million volunteers and supporters.
+American Stroke Association From their website: The American Heart Association is the nation’s oldest and largest voluntary organization dedicated to fighting heart disease and stroke.
+Founded by six cardiologists in 1924, our organization now includes more than 40 million volunteers and supporters.
 We fund innovative research, fight for stronger public health policies, and provide critical tools and information to save and improve lives.
-Our nationwide organization includes 156 local offices and more than 3,000 employees.
+Our nationwide organization has more than 2,800 employees and has had impacts in all 50 states plus Washington D.C. and Puerto Rico.
 We moved our national headquarters from New York to Dallas in 1975 to be more centrally located.
-The American Stroke Association was created as a division in 1997 to bring together the organization’s stroke-related activities.
+The American Stroke Association was created as a division in 1998 to bring together the organization’s stroke-related activities.